2019 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2021 - Present

-The 2019 Jefferson nickel represents a mature phase in the coin’s evolution, struck during an era that began with significant design changes in the mid-2000s.
-The modern Jefferson nickel era commenced in 2006 when the U.S. Mint introduced the first forward-facing presidential portrait in American circulating coinage history, designed by Jamie Franki and based on Rembrandt Peale’s 1800 painting of Thomas Jefferson.
-This marked a dramatic departure from the traditional profile view that had dominated American coins since 1909.
+The 2019 nickel belongs to the “Return to Monticello” era that began in 2006.
+That year, the U.S. Mint debuted the first forward-facing presidential portrait on any American circulating coin, designed by Jamie Franki and sculpted by Donna Weaver, based on Rembrandt Peale’s 1800 painting of Thomas Jefferson.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money